Maurice Barrymore: Mental breakdown and death

 On 28 March 1901, Barrymore was performing at the Lion Palace Theatre in New York when he suddenly departed from his monologue and shocked the audience with what was described as "a blasphemous attack on the Jews" and a rant of "such an emotional pitch that tears rolled down his face."
-After further erratic behavior, Barrymore was committed to Bellevue Hospital by a court order obtained by his son (John).
+After further erratic behavior, Barrymore was committed to Bellevue Hospital by a court order obtained by his son John.

 In reporting his death on 25 March 1905, The New York Times recalled that "He was playing a vaudeville engagement [in 1901] at a Harlem theatre when he suddenly dropped his lines and began to rave."
 The following day he became violent and was taken to Bellevue insane ward by his son, John, who lured him under the pretense of starring in a new play.
 At Bellevue and later Amityville he was diagnosed with the lingering effects of syphilis, an incurable disease at the time.
 During his stay at Bellevue he almost strangled his daughter Ethel during a visit.
 Ethel, through her early success on the stage, paid for her father's stay in the institutions.
-A trained boxer, Barrymore's strength remained, as in a scuffle with one of the Bellevue attendants, he picked the man up over his head and threw him into a corner.
+A trained boxer, Barrymore retained his strength; in a scuffle with one of the Bellevue attendants, he picked the man up over his head and threw him into a corner.

 In 1905, Barrymore's son Lionel visited him at Amityville and the subject of San Francisco came up.
 Maurice called Lionel a "goddamned liar" and stated that San Francisco had been destroyed by fire and earthquake.
 Lionel writes in his autobiography that his father had foreseen the great 1906 earthquake a full year before it took place.

-Barrymore died at Amityville in his sleep, and Ethel had him buried at Glenwood Cemetery in Philadelphia.
+Barrymore died at Amityville in his sleep, and Ethel, after seeking permission from her uncle John Drew, had him buried in the family plot at Glenwood Cemetery in Philadelphia.
 When the cemetery later was closed, his remains were moved to Mount Vernon Cemetery, also in Philadelphia, where his first wife and her family are buried.
 Barrymore was fondly remembered, and his death was widely reported in the country's newspapers.
 He had lived long enough to see all three of his children enter the family business of acting.